 Expectations - Managed #

-I thought about this for a moment.
-Between the glowsticks, the synchronized crowd, the live band playing at full tilt for ninety minutes, and the general atmosphere of six thousand people completely losing their minds together - and System of a Down, who operate at approximately the same energy level but with significantly more screaming - I think her expectations are going to be fine.
+On the way home I mentioned, carefully, that not all concerts are quite this high energy - just to manage expectations for whatever comes next.
+She nodded, and then mentioned she’s also really into System of a Down, maybe she could see them next.
+I thought about this for a moment - the glowsticks, the synchronized crowd, the live band playing at full tilt for ninety minutes, six thousand people completely losing their minds together - and System of a Down, who operate at approximately the same energy level but with significantly more screaming.
+I think her expectations are going to be fine.

 Her first concert was a good one.
 I’m glad I was there for it.